substance/legacy-docs/substance/tutorial/content.md

-Welcome to the official Substance Tutorial.
+Welcome to the Substance Tutorial.
 You'll learn:

 1. How to [convert](convert) a Markdown file into a Substance Article
 2. [Display](display) Substance content in our interactive reader.